Doom (2016 video game): Gameplay

 Doom is a first-person shooter.
 Gameplay consists of fast movement and frenetic combat against aggressive and mobile opponents, as well as exploration of the game's environments via double-jumps and ledge climbing.
-To progress through the game, the player wields an arsenal of weapons influenced by those of the first Doom game and its sequel, Doom II, such as a chainsaw and BFG 9000, against undead and demonic opponents also influenced by the original Doom games.
+To progress through the game, the player wields an arsenal of weapons influenced by those of Doom and Doom II, such as a chainsaw and the BFG 9000, against demonic opponents also influenced by the original Doom games.
 Weapons do not need to be reloaded and can be augmented with various mods obtained during the campaign.

 To replenish their resources, the player must pick up items or kill enemies.
 Players may recover health by using the "Glory Kill" mechanic, in which sufficiently damaged enemies enter a stunned state and may be killed by the player in a short melee animation.
 Ammunition can be replenished by using the chainsaw on an enemy, which instantly kills them if there is enough fuel in the chainsaw.

 The single-player campaign has 13 levels, which typically have multiple pathways and open areas for players to explore and find collectibles, secrets, and upgrades to their equipment.
 Other pickups include Doomguy figurines and data files that expand on the setting and story.
 Throughout the campaign are Easter egg references to Commander Keen, The Elder Scrolls V: Skyrim, Fallout 4, Terminator 2, and the preceding Doom games.
 Each level contains a hidden lever which opens an area extracted from a classic level in the original games.
 An arcade mode in which all upgrades in the single-player campaign are unlocked from the beginning of the game was added on October 20, 2016.